 Address: 2916 River Road, Wisemans Ferry

-The ski grounds are quite casual, with caravan and camping facilities in a rustic and shady setting.
-Only cabins with toilets are available.
+The ski grounds are quite casual, with caravan and camping facilities in a rustic and shady setting–just steps from the river.
 Showers are located with group amenities.
 Dogs are welcome, but must be kept under strict control.

 The home for Busby's Café Restaurant is stylishly modern, fresh and spotless.
-The verandah looks out to the bush and Mountains, and the delightful fireplace is perfect for an afternoon tea.
+The verandah looks out to the bush and mountains, and the delightful fireplace is perfect for tea in cooler months.

 A big breakfast - perhaps our favourite meal - was prominent in our minds when we arrived early on a Friday morning.

 A big scramble with sausage and thick-sliced wholemeal is a perfect start - our partner makes his case for the three-egg omelette.